Spiritual Confidence

 In the verse quoted above, David was a young man when he faced Goliath, who was most certainly intimidating.
 Even the bravest Israelite soldier was afraid of him.
 There is no doubt David saw Goliath’s strength, his huge weapons and his enormous size.
 He no doubt heard Goliath boast and shout obscenities against God and His people.
 Yet as David prepared to battle this giant, he stood tall, claiming the victory for the Lord even before he hurled his first stone.
 David was confident, not because he was oblivious to the difficult task but because he was convinced of God’s presence.

 This account of David and Goliath is a vivid example of the kind of faith we need as leaders.
 We cannot count on the size of our volunteer group, our own strength or our resources, no matter how extensive they may be.
 Depending on anything but God can cause us to focus on all the wrong things.
 We’ll see problems not solutions, be anxious without reassurance or suffer opposition instead of support.
 Our efforts can become so overwhelming that we quickly lose perspective.
-Instead, this example of David can be a great reminder that it is the power of our almighty God which enables us to accomplish His will.
-We are more than conquerors—only through Him.
+Instead, this example of David can be a great reminder that it is the power of our almighty God which enables us to accomplish his will.
+We are more than conquerors—only through him.

 “Faith sees the invisible, believes the unbelievable,